-The Bachelor's of Science in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The Department has defined the following Mission Statement, Program Educational Objectives (PEOs) and Student Outcomes that support the Watson School's and Department's Missions and Goals, as well as ABET accreditation: